opensearch-project/project-website/_posts/2026-06-08-connect-opensearch-to-private-ml-endpoints.md

 meta_description: Step-by-step guide to connect OpenSearch to ML models on private infrastructure.
 Covers Amazon OpenSearch Service and self-managed deployments with VPC configuration and troubleshooting.
 ---

 As organizations bring machine learning into production, many choose to host models on private infrastructure, whether for security, regulatory compliance, or cost efficiency.
-Fine-tuned language models, custom embedding services, and specialized inference endpoints often run within VPCs or behind corporate firewalls, unreachable from the public internet.
+Fine-tuned language models, custom embedding services, and specialized inference endpoints often run within virtual private clouds (VPCs) or behind corporate firewalls, unreachable from the public internet.

 OpenSearch’s ML Commons plugin supports connections to private endpoints, letting you integrate with internal ML infrastructure without exposing services publicly.
 With this feature, you can:

 * Connect to models hosted on private IP addresses within your network
-* Access VPC-hosted services like private SageMaker endpoints, internal API gateways, or self-hosted inference servers
+* Access VPC-hosted services such as private SageMaker endpoints, internal API gateways, or self-hosted inference servers
 * Maintain strict network isolation required by your security posture
 * Reduce latency and data transfer costs by keeping traffic off the public internet

-This guide walks you through configuring private endpoint connectivity for both self-managed OpenSearch and Amazon OpenSearch Service, with common troubleshooting scenarios included.
+This guide describes how to configure private endpoint connectivity for both self-managed OpenSearch and Amazon OpenSearch Service, with common troubleshooting scenarios included.

 ## Prerequisites

 * OpenSearch or Amazon OpenSearch Service 2.15+
-* A private ML inference endpoint (e.g., private SageMaker endpoint, self-hosted model server)
+* A private ML inference endpoint (for example, a private SageMaker endpoint or self-hosted model server)
 * For Amazon OpenSearch Service: a VPC-configured domain with VPC egress enabled
-* Appropriate IAM permissions for cluster settings
+* Appropriate AWS Identity and Access Management (IAM) permissions for cluster settings

-## Getting Started - Amazon OpenSearch Service
+## Getting started with Amazon OpenSearch Service

 Amazon OpenSearch Service requires additional configuration for VPC egress connectivity.

-### Step 1: Enable VPC Egress Feature
+### Step 1: Enable VPC egress

-Enable VPC egress on your domain by following the VPC egress documentation: https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc-egress.html#vpc-egress-enable
+Enable VPC egress on your domain by following the [VPC egress documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc-egress.html#vpc-egress-enable).

-### Step 2:  Enable ML Private IP Setting
+### Step 2: Enable the ML private IP setting

 To enable private IP connectivity on your Amazon OpenSearch Service domain, submit a support ticket to have the `plugins.ml_commons.connector.private_ip_enabled` setting applied to your domain.
 This setting is service-managed to enforce network security controls.

-### Step 3: Configure Trusted Endpoints
+### Step 3: Configure trusted endpoints

 OpenSearch validates connector URLs against a trusted endpoints allowlist.
 Configure regex patterns that match the private endpoints you intend to connect to: